zturtleman/spearmint/README.md

 ## Git branches

-* `master` branch is compatible with Spearmint 0.1.
+* `master` branch is compatible with Spearmint 0.4.
-* `devil` branch is for Spearmint 0.4 API development (devil-op-mint) &mdash; it may be out of date compared to master.
+* `devil` branch is for development (devil-op-mint) that is not compatible with the current release &mdash; it may be out of date compared to master.

 ## License